 Diamond Education and Videos

-Send us a message to book an appointment, with an expert or call us at (204) 951-7040.
+Contact us to book a free consultation call us at (204) 951-7040 to talk to an expert.
 The search for your dream ring ends here!

 Why our Diamonds are Special

-Each diamond is carefully reviewed for its quality so that you receive only the best and brightest for your budget.
+We carefully select each diamond specifically for your style and budget to ensure you will receive the absolute highest quality and largest stone within that price range.
 We specialize in diamonds that are graded by the Gemological institute of America (G.I.A) and the American Gem Society (A.G.S) .
 The G.I.A and A.G.S. are widely known as the gold standards in grading diamonds, as they offer the strictest possible grading of a given diamond.

 Ethically Sourced Diamonds